 Full-Time Nanny vs. Family Assistant

-’s important to distinguish between being a nanny and a family assistant.
+It’s important to distinguish between being a nanny and a family assistant.
 A family assistant typically combines nanny duties with broader household management tasks, which can include errands, meal preparation for the family, and more extensive housekeeping.
 If you’re hired specifically as a nanny, these additional responsibilities should not be assumed or expected.

 Open Communication Is Key